A Lovely Town with so much going on

 In the Iron ages, Daws Fort was built above Watchet to protect the port and area.
 Watchet's then natural harbour, made it an early trading centre and in the 10th century coins were minted here for Ethelred II and five more Saxon Kings.

 Watchet is unique in that it still retains the Court Leet system of medieval administration, albeit only in name.
 Posts include Portreeve and the coveted position of Ale Taster.
-The Star Inn, won the Somerset 2006 CAMRA award for real ale.
+The Star Inn, has won Somerset CAMRA awards for real ale.
 It's unclear if the Ale Taster had a hand in this!

 Watchet gets its name from WACET, the blue dye found in the cliffs.
 Watchet was an active port with a host of commodities being traded up and down the coast, to Ireland and Wales, while the Mineral Line brought iron ore down for shipment to Wales.